sudarshanswati/sunbird-learning-platform/Installation.md

 | azure_account_name | Azure storage account name for storage |
 | azure_account_key | Azure storage key |

+> All values start with `vault_` in group_vars are passwords/keys you'll have to update

 ### Installing LP

 > Please execute following playbooks in order.